openshift/insights-operator/docs/gathered-data.md

 If the Image Registry configuration uses some PersistentVolumeClaim for the storage then the corresponding PersistentVolume definition is gathered

-Location in archive: config/clusteroperator/imageregistry.operator.openshift.io/config/cluster.json Id in config: image_registries
+* Location in archive: config/clusteroperator/imageregistry.operator.openshift.io/config/cluster.json
+* Id in config: image_registries
+* Since versions:
+  * 4.4.12+
+  * 4.5+

 ## ClusterInfrastructure